 You need to activate your Student...

-You need to activate your Student OIT Account to get access to SPIRE, UMass Email, and Online library resources.
+You need to activate your Student IT Account to get access to SPIRE, UMass Email, and Online library resources.

 How do I know my GPA?

-You may see your cumulative GPA on your Academic Requirements Report on...
+You can see your cumulative GPA on your unofficial transcript in...